apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 ```

 CentOS:
-In CentOS 7.x, the version is to low use yum install gcc,boost and npm, you should compile or download binary package.
+In CentOS 7.x, the version of gcc, boost and npm installed by yum is too low, therefore you should compile or download these binary packages by yourself.
 ```shell
 yum install gcc g++ bison flex openssl-devel
 ```